128technology/docs/docs/config_ha.md

                 priority  90

 ```

+The vector and the associated priority can then be assigned to one or more next hops within the service route, providing a primary and secondary path for failover and high availablity.
+    ```
+    service-route
+    name    wan1-route
+    service-name wan-service
+    next-hop
+        vector      red
+        node        node1
+        interface   wan1-intf
+    next-hop
+        vector      blue
+        node        node1
+        interface   wan2-int

+    ```

 ## Sample Configuration
 Below is a sample minimal configuration using both a fabric interface as well as redundancy-groups.
 This topology consists of 4 interfaces per node.
 1 LAN, 1 WAN, 1 Fabric dog-leg, and 1 Fabric forwarding interface.